Fork me on GitHub

 Option source

-You almost never use this, as the source will usually be the same for all categories, which is when you would define it on the index, like so.
+You will almost never need to use this, as the source will usually be the same for all categories, which is when you would define it on the index, "like so":#indexes-sources.

 But if you need to, use as with the index.